amadkayani/amadkayani.github.io/index.md

 Chartered Member of the [Institution of Mechanical Engineers](https://www.imeche.org) and part-time research supervisor at [The University of Edinburgh](https://www.eng.ed.ac.uk).

-This website documents his ongoing work within the evolving and overlapping fields of energy and the built environment - all opinions expressed belong to the author.
+This website documents his ongoing work within the evolving and overlapping fields of urban sustainability and building resilience - all opinions expressed belong to the author.